ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 ## Backup data storage and encryption
 {: #tenant-veeam-storage}

-Veeam Backup and Replication backup storage uses a unique scale-out backup repository (SOBR) object for each customer.
+Veeam Backup backup storage uses a unique scale-out backup repository (SOBR) object for each customer.
 The SOBR is programmatically configured for each customer, with a dedicated location on each disk and a generated backup file encryption password.
 The SOBR includes an extent that is backed by IBM block storage in each of the physical data centers within the specific region.
 For example, if the virtual data center is in **Dallas 10**, the SOBR has extents in either **Dallas 12** or **Dallas 13** depending on which one has more storage when the Veeam service was added.
 The SOBR includes a customer-specific Cloud Object Storage bucket for more cost-effective long-term storage and as a second copy.
 Depending on the regions and compliance requirements of each geography, the Cloud Object Storage buckets remain in the same country, which is sometimes the same physical site.

 When you decide to use the Veeam self-service portal to create backup jobs, identify which VM instances from any virtual data center in the organization participate in the backup job.
 Those backups are stored in the organizations SOBR.